BenjaminKobjolke/screenshot-cropper/README.md

     This mode will:
     1. Open the PSD file matching the screenshot number (e.g., `screenshot_05.psd`)
     2. Traverse all text layers in the document (including nested groups)
-    3. Rename each text layer to `lang_[sanitized_name]` format where:
+    3. Rename each text layer to `lang_[sanitized_text]` format based on the **text content** of the layer:
-       - Original layer name is converted to lowercase
+       - Text is converted to lowercase
        - Spaces are replaced with underscores
-       - Only a-z and underscore characters are kept
+       - Allowed characters: a-z, 0-9, underscore, dot, and hyphen
+       - Existing `lang_` prefixes are stripped (fixes already processed layers)
+       - Photoshop's ` copy` suffixes are stripped (e.g., "Button copy 2" → "button")
        - Name is limited to 30 characters
+    4. Handle duplicate keys intelligently:
+       - Layers with identical text share the same key
+       - Layers with different text get numeric suffixes (`_2`, `_3`, etc.)
-    4. Export/update `output/template.json` with the sanitized names as keys and current text content as values
+    5. Export/update `output/template.json` with the sanitized names as keys and current text content as values
-    5. Save the modified PSD file
+    6. Save the modified PSD file

     If `template.json` already exists, it will be updated with the new keys (existing keys are preserved or updated if they match).

-    Example:
+    Examples:
-    - A text layer named "Share Video Link!" becomes `lang_share_video_link` in the PSD
+    - A text layer with text "Share Video Link!" becomes `lang_share_video_link` in the PSD
     - The template.json entry: `"share_video_link": "Share Video Link!"`
+    - Two layers with text "Vacation" share the same key: `"vacation": "Vacation"`
+    - Layers with "vacation" and "Vacation" get separate keys: `"vacation"` and `"vacation_2"`

     **Visual Editor Mode**